jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/README.md

 [Setting up CloudWatch Cross Account Observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html)

-The elements of this script include:
+The elements of this effort include:

-- Collecting and storing Account Information in a local or S3 file that includes the following fields in CSV format:
+- Reading a csv formatted file with a list of AWS Accounts.
+This Account Information file is local or S3.
+It has the following fields in CSV format:

 `account-number`,`region`,`account-description`,'tag-name`

+- Cycling through each AWS Account for each specified region, collecting the EBS volumes based on the tag-name.
+(A Cross Account IAM Role is required to access the target accounts and query for the tagged resources.
+See below for the relevant IAM configuration)

-- Creating a file that has the volume-level information used to construct and update a suite of CW Dashboards.
-This volume-level file has the following fields in csv format:
+- Creating a data file that has the volume-level information.
+The contents of this file is used to construct and update a suite of CW Dashboards.
+This file can reside locally or in S3 and has the following fields in csv format:

 `Account-Number`,`Account-Description`,`Region`,`Volume-ID`,`Volume-Status`,`Volume-Size`,`Volume-Type`,`Tag-Name`,`Tag-Value`

-- Reading the volume-level file and constructing / updating the CW Dashboard collection.
+- Reading the data file and constructing / updating the CW Dashboard collection.

 - Cleaning up any dashboards that are no longer needed.

 ## Risk and Open Questions